-In a similar way, you can use 10,000 Southwest Rapid Rewards points to purchase one TSA Precheck.
-This system likewise issues you a code, which you use as payment, and is only good for new applicants.
+In a similar way, you can use Southwest Rapid Rewards points to purchase one TSA PreCheck.
+This system also issues you a code, which you use as payment, and is good only for new applicants.

-However, with Southwest points valued at about 1.5 cents, you’d be spending about $150 worth of points to get $85 TSA Precheck.
+However, with Southwest points valued at about 1.6 cents, you’d be spending about $150 worth of points to get $85 TSA PreCheck.
 That may not be the best deal unless you just have extra points sitting around or one of your family members has points that will expire otherwise.

 United Mileage Plus

-You can also use 10,000 United Mileage Plus miles to cover the TSA Precheck application fee, and you’re allowed to purchase up to 10 in one year.
-As with the other programs, you’re issued a code for payment, and it’s only good for first-time applicants.
+You can also use 11,000 United Mileage Plus miles to cover the TSA PreCheck application fee, and you’re allowed to purchase up to 10 in one year.
+Again, you’ll be issued a code for payment, and it’s good only for first-time applicants.